WhackJobInt/postal3scriptdocs/docs/whatispostal3script.md

 ## Debugging code
 <p>Normally the game doesn't print out any errors, you need to have the <code>developer</code> and <code>p3_fsm_spew</code> console commands enabled.</p>
 <p>Scrolling around in the console should show you which script and what lines have errors if there are any.
-<p>If you want to print out your own debug messages, You'll have to settle for doing <code>EntFireInput</code> on the <code>point_clientcommand</code> in the map via <code>"EntFireInput pcc,Command: echo yourmessagehere"</code> in p3s.
-Debug channel-specific ShowMessages are broken.
+<p>If you want to print out your own debug messages, You'll have to settle for doing <code>EntFireInput</code> on the <code>point_clientcommand</code> entity in the map by doing <code>EntFireInput pcc,Command: echo yourmessagehere</code> in p3s.
+Debug channel specific ShowMessages are broken.